-44. Information Reports
+42. Information Reports

-- a) An information report is prepared for the information of Council and generally relates to a matter considered at Council or Committee of the Whole, or is a matter of Town business. - b) An Information Report does not contain recommendations.

-- c) An Information Report requested by Council or Committee of the Whole will be in the form of a motion. - d) Information Reports are circulated directly to Council Members and made available to the public on the Town's website.
+- a) An information report is prepared for the information of Council and generally relates to a matter considered at Council or Committee of the Whole, or is a matter of Town business. - b) An Information Report does not contain recommendations. - c) An Information Report requested by Council or Committee of the Whole will be in the form of a motion. - d) Information Reports are circulated directly to Council Members and made available to the public on the Town's website.
 Information Reports are not published on a Committee of the Whole or Council agenda unless a Member of Council makes such a request to the Clerk.
 Where required due to urgency or timing, Information Reports may be considered directly at Council as an item of New Business. - e) Confidential Information Reports are not made available to the public on the Town's website and may only be placed on a Committee of the Whole or Council agenda if the nature of the confidential information satisfies the closed meeting requirements of this By-law.

-- a) Any Member of Council or a Committee, at any Meeting, may present and introduce any matter of New Business during the New Business portion of the Meeting, and shall have regard to the following guidelines: - Members are encouraged to raise operational matters prior to the Meeting through the CAO, Commissioner or appropriate staff member; - ii) Members are discouraged from raising substantive policy matters, in particular consideration of corporate policies or by-laws; and, - iii) Members of Council are discouraged from presenting motions, without prior notice, under New Business, unless it is: - i.
+a) Any Member of Council or a Committee, at any Meeting, may present and introduce any matter or motion of New Business during the New Business portion of the Meeting., and shall have regard to the following guidelines:

+b) Members may have regard to the following guidelines:

+- Members are encouraged to raise operational matters prior to the Meeting through the CAO, Commissioner or appropriate staff member; - Members are discouraged from raising substantive policy matters, in particular consideration of corporate policies or by-laws; - iii) Providing notice of a motion is encouraged; and, - iv) Motions without prior notice may be considered under New Business if the matter is Members of Council are discouraged from presenting motions, without prior notice, under New Business, unless it is: - i.
 A statutory time requirement; - ii.
 An emergency; or, - iii.
 Time sensitivity.

-46. Notice of Motion
+44. Notice of Motion

-- a) A Member of Council provides verbal Notice of their intention to introduce a motion at a Meeting of Council or Committee of the Whole, which will include the general purpose of the proposed motion. - b) Following verbal Notice, the Member of Council will provide the proposed motion to the Clerk, in writing using the prescribed form, for inclusion in a regular agenda of Committee of the Whole or Council, as indicated by the Member. - c) The CAO or staff may be requested to comment on the motion raised in this Section, but no staff report will be prepared unless the motion is referred to staff for a further report. - d) It is the duty of the Member of Council to: - i) Prepare the proposed motion in writing.

-- ii) Submit the proposed motion to the Clerk prior to the publication deadline for the regular agenda of the Committee of the Whole. - iii) Ensure the content of the proposed motion allows for it to be published on a public agenda.
+a) A Member of Council may provides verbal Notice of their intention to introduce a motion at a Meeting of Council or Committee of the Whole, which will include the general purpose of the proposed motion.

+- b) Following verbal Notice, the Member of Council will provide the proposed motion to the Clerk, in writing using the prescribed form, for inclusion in a regular agenda of Committee of the Whole or Council, as indicated by the Member. - c) The CAO or staff may be requested to comment on the motion raised in this Section, but no staff report will be prepared unless the motion is referred to staff for a further report. - d) It is the duty of the Member of Council to: - i) Prepare the proposed motion in writing. - ii) Submit the proposed motion to the Clerk prior to the publication deadline for the regular agenda of the Committee of the Whole. - iii) Ensure the content of the proposed motion allows for it to be published on a public agenda.